logux/docs/3-concepts/2-action.md

 { type: 'logux/unsubscribe', channel: 'users/380' }
 ```

-Of course, clients has also an action to unsubscribe from channels.
-It can has additional custom properties as well.
+Of course, clients also have an action to unsubscribe from channels.
+It can have additional custom properties as well.

 ## Adding Actions on the Client